anoop142/cowin-cli/README.md

   ```

 ### Scripts
-Scripts for linux, Windows and termux are available for notifying and booking using cowin-cli [here](scripts).
+Scripts are available for notifying and booking using cowin-cli [here](scripts).
 You need to edit the vaules of the script like district name, mobile number etc..

 ### Options